AnnaTDinh/AnnaTDinh/README.md

 ## Hi there, I'm Anna and I'm a Software Engineer
 - 👩🏻 Who Am I?
 I am a full-stack web developer based in Los Angeles, California.
-- 📚 I'm currently learning Shopify.
+- 📚 I'm currently learning php and wordpress.
 - 🎮 Fun Fact: When I am not coding, I love to spend my time playing games.
 - 💬 Ask me about my transition from Occupational Therapy to Web Development